whitew1994WW/InterviewTask/README.md

 We'd like you to answer the following questions, using the language of your choice (Python, SQL or R)

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.

-Please provide a narrative for your answers:
+Answer the questions below, providing a narrative and working assumptions:

 * Please review the quality of the data, and present any issues
 * Which artist in this data set lived the longest?